 Interested in Giving More?

-Donations can be made throughout the year to support the Badger FARE Program, a partnership between the Dean of Students Office that provides $75 of immediate funds to a student’s Wiscard.
+Donations can be made throughout the year to support the Badger FARE Program, through Dean of Students Office, a program that provides $75 of immediate funds to a student’s Wiscard.

 With this money, students can purchase hot and cold food or non-perishable food items from dining locations across campus.
-Because funds go directly to a Wiscard, students utilizing the program remain anonymous to their peers, helping us cultivate a more welcoming environment for those in need.
+Because funds go directly to a Wiscard, students utilizing the program remain anonymous to their peers, helping us cultivate a more welcoming environment.

-Donate today to help thousands of students access healthy, fresh, and varied food resources and ensure that no Badger goes hungry.
+Donate today to help thousands of students access healthy, fresh, and varied food resources.